 If you’ve recently taken a pregnancy test and the results were not what you were expecting, abortion might be the first option that comes to mind.
 Any decision that involves your body is a big decision, so it’s important that you get the most accurate, updated information before making up your mind.

 The more educated you are about abortion, the better equipped you’ll be to make a decision.
-At Turning Point, we put your interests first, by giving you accurate and relevant information about abortion as well as educational resources.
+At True Choice, we put your interests first, by giving you accurate and relevant information about abortion as well as educational resources.
 Our free and confidential services are offered in a non-judgmental manner, and our caring staff understands that women facing an unplanned pregnancy deserve the best possible support.

 There are a variety of medical procedures that can terminate a pregnancy.
 When considering abortion, it’s important to consider each procedure, in addition to how far along you are as well.